 The Andaman Islands, with their shimmering white sands, crystal-clear blue waters, and lush tropical beauty, have long enchanted travellers from across the globe.
 But beneath the palm-fringed coastlines and colourful coral reefs lies an intriguing geological tale that often goes unnoticed.
 The islands boast the singular distinction of housing the only known volcanoes in all of South Asia.
 Be it the fiery eruptions of active ones or the silent slumbers of dormant ones, these natural wonders are accompanied by the equally mesmerising mud volcanoes.
 So, if your wanderlust is tinged with a flair for adventure and curiosity, this guide will explore the volcanic marvels of Andaman just for you.

-Suggested Read: Fairs and Festivals in Andaman and Kayaking in Andaman
+Suggested Read: Top restaurants in Andaman and Trekking in Andaman

 The Barren Islands